If you get a lot of cavities, what kind of fluoride toothpaste should you use?

-Picking out an effective anticavity toothpaste really does help to reduce your risk for decay.
+Using a fluoride toothpaste can really help to reduce your risk of decay.

 Fluoride was the first type of therapeutic (active) ingredient to be included in the formulation of toothpastes.
 And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent tooth decay and lowering decay rates.